Please confirm topic selection

 • Progression of ASD

-• following surgical treatment of ASD by extending fusion construct to affected levels further development of symptomatic degeneration of the newly adjacent segment
+• following surgical treatment of ASD by extending the fusion construct to the affected levels, the newly adjacent segment can have further development of symptomatic degeneration

 • treatment